Thivyesh/cv-tutorial-cap/README.md

 Running the commands in "create_venv.sh" to create a venv and install all the necessary packages

+## Real time and batch inference
+The scripts are located under the folder "od".
+The "rt" folder contains scripts for running realtime inference on you're webcam.
+The "batch" folder contains scripts for running batch inference.

 ## Introduction to Object Detection

 Object detection is a fundamental task in computer vision that involves identifying and locating objects within an image or video frame.
 It has numerous applications across various industries, including autonomous vehicles, surveillance systems, medical imaging, and retail.